RobyStan/TicTacToe/README.md

   Allow players to enter their names before starting the Player vs Player mode, and show their names during gameplay instead of generic labels

 - [x] **Statistics Page**
-  Display general and detailed game stats (PvP & PvAI), including per-difficulty results
+  - Display general and detailed game stats (PvP & PvAI), including per-difficulty results
+  - Added saving and loading of game statistics using a JSON file

 - [x] **Improved UI**
   Apply modern styling using JavaFX: